iwwwish/GoInChI/README.md

 Format conversion might be erraneous when novice programmers start using the chemoinformatics APIs.
 Although existing tool kits provide such methods, InChIKey needs delicate handling and, I believe, there are no methods in open source tool kits to convert it back into reusable formats likes SMILES/InChI/MOL.
 This is important since InChIkeys, apparently, are useful as identifiers to index chemical compound libraries/databases.

+GoInChI is a quick solution to overcome this issue.

 ###### How to use:

     git clone https://github.com/vishalkpp/GoInChI.git